mhiyer/ggplot_in_python/README.md

 # ggplot_in_python
-Visualize data with the Python version of ggplot!
+Visualize data with the Python version of ggplot! (ggplot is a famous R library that is used to create visualizations of data)
 Specifically- with the library plotnine: https://plotnine.readthedocs.io/en/stable/